0x5c4r3/jekyll-theme-console/_docs/2024-1-1-Linux-Shared-Libraries.markdown

 Code to insert in .bashrc or .bash_profile to define the LD_LIBRARY_PATH

-I.E. the target system is running `top` each 3 minutes. `top` uses shared libraries.
+I.E. the target system is running <span style="color:red">top</span> each 3 minutes. <span style="color:red">top</span> uses shared libraries.
 We can trick the system into loading a fake shared library containing an exploit developed by us.

-0) (<font style="color:red">On most modern systems, user environment variables are not passed on when using sudo.
+0) <span style="color:red">On most modern systems, user environment variables are not passed on when using sudo.
 This setting is configured in the /etc/sudoers file by using the _env_reset_ keyword as a default.
 Some systems are configured to allow a user's environment to be passed on to sudo.
-These will have _env_keep_ set instead.</font> To solve this, set an alias in .bashrc  alias sudo="sudo LD_LIBRARY_PATH=/home/offsec/ldlib" and remember to use source.
-Also try alias sudo = 'sudo -E' if not working.)
+These will have _env_keep_ set instead.</span> To solve this, set an alias in .bashrc  alias sudo="sudo LD_LIBRARY_PATH=/home/offsec/ldlib" and remember to use source.
+Also try alias sudo = 'sudo -E' if not working.

 1) Exploit to build to create shared library with payload:
 ```C